1/24th Light Over Light | Volume Gallery

-Exact Dutch Yellow | Chicago Cultural Center
+Exact Dutch Yellow | Chicago Cultural Center, Exhibit Hall

 Chicago Cultural Center, Exhibit Hall, October 8, 2022 – January 29, 2023

 Exact Dutch Yellow presents abstracted, atmospheric sculptural light installations that refuse to offer a singular prescription for how to view them.
 To stand in front of, or rather within, these works is to experience the phenomenon of color both optically and physically but with an awareness that whatever you experience will be unique and ineffable.

-A play on words and the act of naming, Exact Dutch Yellow references how subjective both the impression and classification of color was and remains.
+A play on words and the act of naming, the exhibition title Exact Dutch Yellow references how subjective both the impression and classification of color was and remains.
 In Patrick Syme’s book, Werner’s Nomenclature of Colours, “Dutch Orange” is described by the crest of a gold-crest wren, the common marigold, and a streak of red orpiment, an arsenic sulfide mineral.
 When the noted English biologist Charles Darwin embarked on his now famous journey aboard the HMS Beagle between 1831-1826, he brought along Syme’s book and used it extensively.
 Darwin often used the exact phrasing to describe the creatures he encountered, for example a “French grey” octopus that changed shades from a “Hyacinth red” to a “Chesnut brown.”
 Darwin, however, occasionally ad-libbed, altering “Dutch Orange” to “Exact Dutch Yellow” when he published his Beagle Zoology Notes.

-Chiaro Oscuro | Volume Gallery
+Chiaro Oscuro | Volume Gallery, Chicago

 Chiaro Oscuro—Luftwerk’s second exhibition at Volume Gallery, Chicago—is an exploration of the varying modes and forms of gradient light.
 The word chiaroscuro literally means bright/dark and refers to the use of contrasts within art compositions.
 Situating this concept of contrast, difference and changeability as a point of departure, four light-based sculptural works illuminate the gallery, evoking a sense of flux.
 By using the power of reflection and perception to imply and summon a point of disappearance—a threshold is invoked.